veracity/veracity-documentation/tutorials/nodejs-webapp-ts/3-express-webserver.md

 Let's have a closer look at these errors:

 - **Line 1** - This is a TypeScript issue.
-Allthough the `https` module is a core part of node and can be imported, TypeScript does not know of the typing information for this module and therefore complains that it cannot find it.
+Although the `https` module is a core part of node and can be imported, TypeScript does not know of the typing information for this module and therefore complains that it cannot find it.
 To fix this we must install the types for node.
 In the terminal run `npm i -D @types/node` Once installed you should see this error disappear.
 We'll need to install types for multiple other libraries later.
 - **Line 3-5** - This is the linter notifying us that we have an empty block of code.
 For us this is not a problem since we will be implementing it momentarily, but it's useful to highlight these in general as it prevents us from saving and committing useless code.
 - **Line 7** - This is also the linter complaining that our file does not end with a newline.
 Read more about the rule here: [https://eslint.org/docs/rules/eol-last](https://eslint.org/docs/rules/eol-last)